Dear Ms. Vicki,

 Like you, I am grateful your wife had family who were supportive to her and your children because many people don't have that.

-Now you are feeling distance or emotionally separated from your wife.
-To further explain, yes sometimes separations can cause an emotional gap to come between couples, but it can be mended.
+Now, you are feeling distance or emotionally separated from your wife.
+To further explain: Yes, sometimes separations can cause an emotional gap to develop between couples, but it can be mended.

 You may definitely see some changes in your wife because of your absence.
 She is more mature, more independent and less dependent on you because she had to learn skills and adapt to your absences.